Have you ever wondered if people even care about your writing?

 - Sales Pages.
-If you have a product or service to sell, write testimonials as success stories.
+If you have a product or service to sell (or from your affiliates) or you can make money with, write testimonials as success stories.
 Let a happy customer describe how your financial coaching paid for itself in a few weeks and left them with money in their pockets at the end of every month.

 - Email newsletters.
 Personal stories help subscribers identify with you, but writing about your grandma’s gum surgery will look odd without the relevant context, so link it to your blog topic.
 A photography blogger might tell the story of toppling over backwards trying to shoot a photo of the tip of the Eiffel Tower.
 And by the way, to achieve a pleasant contrast when shooting against a bright sky, this is what you have to do…

 As you can see, bloggers can use stories just about anywhere.

 But why are they so effective?

 5 Ways Stories Can Supercharge Your Writing

 Here are just a few of the ways stories can lend power to your writing.

 1. Stories Add Clarity and Credibility